ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 1. Webpack can perform the vast majority of the tasks you’d otherwise do through a task runner.
 For instance, Webpack already provides options for minification and sourcemaps for your bundle.
 By using loaders, you can also add ES6 to ES5 transpilation, and CSS pre- and post-processors.
 That really just leaves unit tests and linting as major tasks that Webpack can’t handle independently. ([Source](https://www.toptal.com/front-end/webpack-browserify-gulp-which-is-better))

-1. Solid documentation.
+1. Solid documentation for Webpack 3 (as of March 2018, the Webpack 4 documentation has not surfaced yet).

-1. As per their  Suited for big projects
+1. Suited for big projects.

 [This post](https://scotch.io/tutorials/getting-started-with-webpack-module-bundling-magic) is a good introduction to Webpack and how to set it up.